NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/small-mammals/MAM_Tutorial_RMD.md

 ![ ](https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/R/biodiversity/small-mammals/rfigs/plotDiversity-1.png)

 ## 4. Visualize Pathogen Prevalence Data at these Sites:
 NEON is testing small mammal ear and blood tissue for a variety of tick-borne pathogens.
 We began with a pilot at a subset of sites in 2020 and expanded to all sites in 2021.
-Next we will take a look at some of the preliminary results for this new pathogen data product.
+Next we will take a look at some of the preliminary results for this pathogen data product.
 Interesting extensions can be made to connect these data with the Ticks sampled using drag cloths data product (DP1.10093.001) and Tick pathogen status data product (DP1.10092.001)

     #First download the rodent pathogen data